lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

 # What's Next

-TODO

-1. Response Handling

-1. Handle more requests and responses

-1. Bloc Library

-1. Companion App for PinePhone

-I'll be using the code in this article to create the open source __PineTime Companion App__ for Android and iOS.
-So that we can flash our PineTime Smart Watches wirelessly, sync the date and time, show notifications, chart our heart rate, ...
+The code in this article is part of the upcoming open source __PineTime Companion App__ for Android and iOS.
+So that we can flash our PineTime Smart Watches wirelessly, sync the date and time, show notifications from our phone, chart our heart rate, ...
+Maybe even control our smart home gadgets!

-Flutter makes it really easy to maintain a single code base for Android and iOS...
-And `flutter_blue` makes Bluetooth LE coding so simple!
+We'll be adding more code to the Flutter app...

+1. __Response Handling:__ We shall handle response messages received from PineTime over Bluetooth LE (i.e. handle the GATT Notifications)

+1. __Handle Other PineTime Commands:__ Update firmware, sync date and time, show mobile notifications, ...

+1. __State Management with Bloc Library:__ We shall integrate the [Bloc State Management Library](https://bloclibrary.dev/#/) to keep the Flutter code modular and maintainable

+1. __Companion App for Linux Phones (like PinePhone):__ We shall take the [Newt Manager](https://github.com/apache/mynewt-newtmgr) code in Go and wrap it into a GTK3 app, using the [`gotk3` library](https://github.com/gotk3/gotk3)

 If you're keen to help out, come chat with the PineTime FOSS Community (and me) in the PineTime Chatroom!